Enrollment is open. 2011 dates announced: It's on!

 Why wait?
 Reserve your adventure today.
 Sign up now!

-"Training in Class II - III whitewater allows students to learn Class V techniques in a more forgiving environment.
+"Training in Class I - III whitewater allows students to learn Class IV - Class V techniques in a more forgiving environment.
 According to Northwest pro-kayaker, Lane Jacobs, pulling 'hard moves on easy rivers' is the fastest way to progress."

 Outdoor Adventure Activities, Washington Rafting Rivers, Oregon Teen Trips, Teen Whitewater Rafting